riedlma/topictiling/README.md

 </document>
 ```

 The code returns all maxima where a boundary might be set.
-If the number of segments should be given use the N highest depthScore values.
+If you know the number of segments, you can just select the N semgents with the highest depthScore scores.

 Usage of the source code
 ===============
 Import both projects into Eclipse.
-The LDA project contains JGibbLda with slightly modifications, so the mode method can be computed.
+The LDA project contains JGibbLda with slight modifications, so the mode method can be computed.
 Additionally it contains UIMA Annotators, so it can be used within a UIMA Pipeline.
 The project also has dependencies to DKPro and uimafit.
 To run the TopicTiling algorithm, execute the class TopicTilingTopicDocument.

 Citation
 ===============